 How to maintain or increase your credit score

-The steps you’ll take to increase your credit score are the same ones you’ll follow to maintain a good credit score once you’ve achieved it.
-Here are the most important strategies to follow to get and keep a good credit score:
+The steps you’ll take to increase your credit score are the same you’ll follow to maintain a good credit score once you’ve achieved it.
+Here are the most important strategies to follow:

 - Keep old credit accounts open.
 It’s proof to lenders that you have a long credit history.
 It also increases the amount of available credit you have, which can improve your credit utilization rate.
 In some cases, a low credit utilization ratio will have a more positive impact on your FICO scores than not using any of your available credit at all.